crossterm-rs/crossterm/docs/mdbook/src/screen.md

-# Basic Usage of Screen
-As you may have seen crossterm has a type called `Screen`.
-This type should be used when working with the alternate or raw screen.

-Before we continue, I'll explain what those concepts are.

 ## Screen Buffer
 A screen buffer is a two-dimensional array of characters and color data to be output in a console window.
 An terminal can have multiple of those screen buffers, and the active screen buffer is the one that is displayed on the screen.

 Crossterm allows you to switch between those buffers; the screen you are working in is called the 'main screen'.
 We call the other screen the 'alternate screen'.
+One note to take is that crossterm does not support the creation and switching between several buffers.

 ### Alternate Screen
 Normally you are working on the main screen but an alternate screen is somewhat different from a normal screen.